Ulver: Drone Activity, Flowers of Evil, and Scary Muzak (2019–present)

 On 1 March, Ulver shared a short excerpt of music, titled "Blood, Fire, Woods, Diamonds", on their Facebook page.
 Two days later, they announced a new live album, titled Drone Activity, consisting of four new pieces of live music edited in studio following a process reminiscent of the one used of ATGCLVLSSCAP.
 On 4 April, the band shared a second excerpt from the album, titled "Twenty Thousand Leagues Under the Sea".
 The album was released on 11 May 2019.

 Ulver announced their plans for 2020 through Norwegian publication Ballade on 17 October 2019: "Ulver is working on a new album, planned to be released in 2020. (...)
 The Norwegian cult band is also preparing a retrospective book about the band's history through the 1990s and up until today."
 A European tour was scheduled for May 2020, however, it was postponed due to COVID-19 pandemic.
 In June 2020, Flowers of Evil was announced and was released on 28 August through House of Mythology.
 The singles "Russian Doll", "Little Boy" and "Nostalgia" were released in advance.
-On the same day, Wolves Evolve: The Ulver Story, a limited edition book written by Tore Engelsen Espedal, Phil Alexander, Nile Bowie and Torolf Kroglund and detailing the band's history was released as well.
+On the same day, Wolves Evolve: The Ulver Story, a limited edition book written by Tore Engelsen Espedal, Phil Alexander, Nile Bowie and Torolf Kroglund and detailing the band's history, was released as well.

-Ulver released their thirteenth album Scary Muzak on October 31, 2021.
-Five of the twelve total out of the twelve songs on Scary Muzak are covers from the soundtrack to John Carpenter's 1978 Halloween.
+Ulver released their thirteenth album Scary Muzak on 31 October 2021.
+Five of the twelve songs on Scary Muzak are covers from the soundtrack to John Carpenter's 1978 Halloween.

+On 19 August 2024, Ulver announced through their social media that long-time member Tore Ylwizaker had died three days earlier, on 16 August, his 54th birthday.